Appointments & Referrals

-Dr. Tanjala Gipson is a principal investigator and associate director of the Clinical Trials Unit, and director of the Tuberous Sclerosis Clinic at Kennedy Kriegr Institute.
-She is also an instructor of neurology at the Johns Hopkins Hospital.
+Dr. Tanjala Gipson is a principal investigator and associate director of the Clinical Trials Unit, and director of the Tuberous Sclerosis Clinic at Kennedy Krieger Institute.
+She is also an assistant professor of neurology at the Johns Hopkins Hospital.

 Dr. Gipson joined the faculty of Kennedy Krieger Institute in July 2012.
 She serves as director and founder of the Tuberous Sclerosis Clinic at Kennedy Krieger Institute and associate director of the Clinic Trials Unit.
 The National Institute of Neurological Disorders and Stroke awarded her the Neurological Sciences Academic Award (NSADA) to further her research to improve care for individuals with TSC.
 She was born in Germany, but spent the majority of her life in Louisiana.
 She graduated as valedictorian of Winnsboro High in 1994 and completed her undergraduate studies at Xavier University of Louisiana in 1998.
 In 2004, she graduated as a doctor of medicine from Louisiana State University Health Sciences Center.